henrydavidge/open-robo/README.md

 # Open Robo

-Open Robo is a totally free robo advisor that runs in your browser.
+Open Robo is a totally free robo advisor that runs in your browser on top of the Vanguard trading platform.

 [Install for
 Chrome](https://chrome.google.com/webstore/detail/open-robo/hpikenahheicmjdkhakibjbenodblapf)